How Hard Is It To Become An Electrician?

 It's definitely harder than simple arithmetic, but it's not impossible.
 Many electricians have said that it gets much, much easier with time, especially when you work in the field day-in/day-out, and you see the concepts in action.

 Here's an example of a few problems that you may find in an apprentice exam.
-If those look daunting to you—and it's ok if they do—then you probably need to brush up on your math skills before you get started, or take an electrician course at a community college to get you ready.
+If those look daunting to you—and it's ok if they do—then you probably need to brush up on your math skills before you get started.

 If you're worried about the math aspect of things, here's some good news: you'll have PLENTY of time to learn.
 The apprenticeship is LONG, and if there's a concept you don't understand, you'll have a lot of time to figure it out!